iustin/photo-backlog-exporter/README.md

 ignored.
 For example, the `xmp` extension should normally be ignored because Lightroom can store metadata (if so configured) outside of the catalog and in `xmp` files for each proprietary RAW format.
-(Yes, this also means that the mtime-counting doesn't work well for `jpeg` files, for example.
+(Yes, this also means that the `mtime`-counting doesn't work well for `jpeg` files, for example.
 Sorry - if you have ideas, file a bug!)

 The file permissions are split in two categories: